-Ricardo A. Anzaldua is Executive Vice President, General Counsel and Corporate Secretary at the Federal Home Loan Mortgage Corporation (“Freddie Mac”).
+Ricardo A. Anzaldua is Executive Vice President and General Counsel at the Federal Home Loan Mortgage Corporation (“Freddie Mac”).

 From December 2012 to December 2017, Anzaldua served as General Counsel and as Special Advisor to the CEO of MetLife.
 In that role he led the 1,000+ person team comprising the company’s global legal operations, corporate secretary’s office, corporate ethics and compliance group and government affairs operation.
 He designed and led the execution of the Company’s one-of-a-kind successful legal challenge of its too-big-to-fail designation under the Dodd-Frank Act.